pyeventsourcing/eventsourcing/docs/topics/process.rst

 and testing a system of process applications.

 In the code below, the ``system`` object is used as a context manager.
 In that context, a new order is created.
-The system responds by making a reservation and a payment, facts that are registered with the order.
-Everything happens synchronously, in a single thread, so by the time the ``create_new_order()`` factory has returned, the system has already processed the order, which can be retrieved from the "orders" repository.

 .. code:: python